promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 **Phase 4: Permission Rewiring**

 - Update regime lattice for new logic
-- Calculate Xenogenerative Index (XGI) ensuring `XGI ≥ 0`
+- Calculate Xenogenerative Index (XGI) ensuring $XGI \geq 0$
 - Enforce structural coherence

-Formal translation for XGI condition: The Xenogenerative Index XGI is constrained to be non-negative, meaning the system's xenogenerative capacity should not be negative.
+Formal translation for XGI condition: The Xenogenerative Index $XGI$ is constrained to be non-negative, meaning the system's xenogenerative capacity should not be negative.

 **Phase 5: Iterative Integration**